1-on-1 Case Consultation w/ Dr. Sharma

 Yes, as long as you are a nurse practitioner licensed and practicing in Alberta with a valid PRAC-ID, we are able to meet to discuss the care of any mental health patients you may be providing psychotherapy to within either your general or focused practice.

-You must also arrive prepared by completing the case consultation e-form linked HERE–this form helps us focus our conversation and provides me with pertinent patient information which I can review in advance of our meeting and reference as needed to guide our discussion as well.
+Completing this form prior to our meeting helps us focus our conversation and provides me with pertinent patient information which I can review in advance of our meeting and reference as needed to guide our discussion.

 Yes, absolutely.
 You can book ahead on the website using the virtual calendar.
 This is recommended to help provide longitudinal support to you as a clinician in the community as well as to provide continuity between our consultation sessions and the treatment arc between you and your patients.

-It is recommended that you book monthly consultation sessions to review your treatment progress and any challenges you may encounter in the therapy.
+It is recommended that you book weekly, biweekly, or monthly consultation sessions to review your treatment progress and any challenges you may encounter in the therapy depending on your individual learning needs and the frequency with which you are seeing your patient.

 Yes, if you are a physician located outside of Alberta we can meet.
 Please select a meeting time in the virtual calendar and indicate your out-of-province status.
 I will followup with you to discuss rates for case consultation meetings as this won’t be covered by AHCIP with non-Albertan physicians and payment will be required upfront at the time of confirming the booking in order to proceed with our meeting.
 This also applies to nurse practitioners located outside of Alberta.